-Sweet Potato Brownies have a lovely light texture, making them not only delicious for afternoon tea but perfect for a healthy dessert after a meal.
+Sweet Potato Brownies have a lovely light texture, making them not only delicious for afternoon tea but perfect for a healthy dessert.
 Dress them up with strawberries and a drizzle of dark chocolate.
 No one will know there's vegetable hidden in such a yummy chocolate treat.
 Being nut-free they are suitable for school lunch boxes.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.